 - Install the Media Cloud plugin and edit the configurations

-- After connecting the Media Cloud plugin to your S3 bucket, upload a few images and observe the folder structure pattern in S3
+- After connecting the Media Cloud plugin to your S3 bucket, upload a few images and make note of the folder structure in S3

-- Upload the rest of your WordPress images to your S3 bucket, making sure to follow the appropriate folder structure patterns
+- Upload the rest of your WordPress images to your S3 bucket, making sure to clone the folder structure in your S3

 - Do a find and replace in your WP database (instructions vary on how to do this - you can try exporting the database ---> edit it with a code editor ---> import it back)